libbymiller/libbybot_eleven/doc/README.md

 This is quite a wedge and it's why you need to get the right angled power cable and the smallest 9g servo you can find.

-Basically the pi goes at the bottom at an angle with the brreadboard with its arduino on top of it.
-It needs to be placed at an angle so that the USB port is accessble through the slot, and so that there's room for the servo.
+Basically the pi goes at the bottom at an angle with the breadboard underneath the Pi.
+It needs to be placed at a downward angle so that the USB port is accessble through the slot, and so that there's room for the servo.

-Connect the power cable and feed it through the gap in the back.
+Connect the power cable to the PI, and, making sure you have the lamp base the right way round (there's a notch at the back) carefully mark and saw a wedge out of the base for it to fit.
+It must not be forced or bend!
+You may also need to saw off the top of one of the base plate's screw casings (make sure you get the right one).

 Replace the bottom plate - you may need to twist it slightly to get it on its rails.
-Screw it on.
+Screw it on, omitting the screw where you removed the base plate.
 Glue the servo horn part to the CD base and add rubber feet.

 If you have laser cut the base components in the [laser_cut_base](laser_cut_base/) directory, glue the servo horn to base 1,